secure-systems-lab/dsse/envelope.md

 Optionally, applications may encode the signed message in other methods without invalidating the signature:

--   An encoding other than JSON, such as CBOR or Protobuf.
+-   An encoding other than JSON, such as CBOR or protobuf.
 -   Use a default `payloadType` if omitted and/or code `payloadType` as a shorter string or enum.